 I had a smooth know-it-all fourth grader in my school named Leland.
 Leland Washington Carter III to be exact.
 He was a talker and knew that fast talk could help him slip out of many a tight spot.
 He had a sparkling charm that won him unusual latitude among his peers and teachers.
 He knew that language had power and he could spin a story with deft speed.
 His charms made him stand out.
 He was a favorite, but also one to watch.

-When week three came, I had little more than an uneasy feeling to go on, but I made a call to social services to file a report.
+When week three came, I had little more than an uneasy feeling to go on.
+None of his family responded to calls.
+I made a call to social services to ask for guidance.
 That same day, Leland stopped coming to school.
 Through the neighborhood network I learned that the Carters had moved.
 No one had a forwarding address.
 I was left with unanswered questions and a deep wondering about what might befall him in his next home.